uwacsp/cits5503/Labs/Lab6WebApplication.md

 ### [Step 1] Create an EC2 instance

-[1] Create an EC2 micro instance using Ubuntu
+[1] Create an EC2 micro instance using Ubuntu and SSH into it.

 [2] Create a directory with a path /opt/wwc/mysites and cd into that.
 Set up a virtual environment as you did in the first lab: